Jimmie Ölvestad

 Jimmie Glenn Ölvestad (born February 16, 1980) is a Swedish former professional ice hockey right wing.
-He was drafted in the third round, 88th overall, by the Tampa Bay Lightning in the 1999 NHL Entry Draft.
+He was drafted in the third round, 88th overall, by the Tampa Bay Lightning in the 1999 NHL entry draft.

 Playing career

 Ölvestad had played three seasons in Sweden for Djurgårdens IF before coming to the NHL in the 2001–02 season to play for the Lightning.
 After three seasons in North America, during which he appeared in 111 NHL games with the Lightning, Ölvestad returned to Djurgårdens IF during the 2004–05 NHL lockout.
 While the NHL resumed play in the 2005–06 season, Ölvestad decided to remain in Sweden.
 He made his 500th appearance for Djurgårdens IF against Modo Hockey 3 March 2012.
-On June 27, 2013, Ölvestad officially announced his retirement.
+On 27 June 2013, Ölvestad officially announced his retirement. Ölvestad returned to Djurgården in 2016 as the team's strength and conditioning coach.

 Personal life

 He is the grandson of the former professional footballer Lennart "Nacka" Skoglund.